TRUNITY

 Richard Reibstein

-Rick Reibstein teaches environmental law at Boston University and Harvard’s Summer School.
+Rick Reibstein teaches environmental law, sustainability, and environmental responsibility in his classes in Boston University's Department of Earth and Environment.
 He has helped develop toxics use reduction policy and assistance practices for the Commonwealth of Massachusetts and has served as an attorney for the U.S. Environmental Protection Agency (EPA).
-He has trained businesses and governments in developing programs for pollution prevention, compliance assistance and environmental performance improvement.
+His teaching draws on experience developing new programs for pollution prevention, compliance assistance and environmental performance improvement.
 He initiated the Massachusetts Environmentally Preferable Purchasing program, founded two Business Environmental Networks and is an individual winner of the EPA’s Environmental Merit Award (2000).
-Reibstein has published in Pollution Prevention Review, the Environmental Law Reporter, the International Journal of Cleaner Production, the Journal of Industrial Ecology, and the Journal of Ecological Economics, as well as producing many reports, guidance and proposals as a state official.
+Reibstein has published in Pollution Prevention Review, the Environmental Law Reporter, the International Journal of Cleaner Production, the Journal of Industrial Ecology, and the Journal of Ecological Economics, as well as producing many reports, guidance and proposals as a government official.
+He currently chairs the Legal Advisory Committee of the nonprofit Quiet Communities and the Pollution Professionals Workgroup of the National Pollution Prevention Roundtable, and is a member of his town's sustainability committee.

 Sign up to receive